Australian Vaccination-risks Network: Beliefs

 The group is strongly against any form of compulsory vaccination, but Dorey disputes that the group is an anti-vaccine organisation.
 "We don't believe we have the right to tell people whether or not to vaccinate", says Dorey who adds, "but neither does the government."
-She says the group is just trying to fill "the information void" created by a pro-vaccine government and medical community that ignores negative information.
+She claims that the group is just trying to fill "the information void" created by a pro-vaccine government and medical community that ignores negative information.
 Dorey considers herself, "pro-information and pro-choice".

 Independent commentators generally reject these claims and point to numerous errors and distortions in AVN's statements about vaccines.
 Julie Leask from the University of Sydney, challenges AVN's claim that it is not anti-vaccination, by referring to the numerous examples of anti-vaccination rhetoric published by the AVN.
 In 2009, the Australian Broadcasting Corporation described the AVN as the "stronghold of the anti-vaccination movement" in Australia.
 In 2012 the AVN website promoted the anti-vaccination children's book Melanie's Marvelous Measles as well as T-shirts with "Love Them, Protect Them, Never Inject Them" printed on them.

 The NSW Northern Rivers region, where the AVN is located, in 2007 had a childhood vaccination rate of only 70% compared to the national average of over 90%.
 In 2016 a recent National Health Performance Authority report showed the region's average vaccination rate for 5 year olds was reportedly still the lowest in the country at 89.2%.
 The North Coast Assistant Public Health Director warned "Pockets of unvaccinated people in the region was the cause for the rise and fall in whooping cough cases... because we do not have herd immunity to the illness on the Northern Rivers".

 The Australian Vaccination-Skeptics Network believes that vaccines contain a variety of toxic ingredients that have no place in the human body.
 The group argues that these alleged toxins can cause autism, ADHD, brain damage, and cancer, among other serious side effects.
 In response to medical and scientific research that shows few side effects to most vaccines, Dorey argues that doctors are very hesitant to report adverse reactions and thus the data is highly skewed.
-These claims are considered false: while minor side effects such as soreness, swelling, and fever are not uncommon, no large scale scientific study has found evidence of more serious reactions. and the purported link to autism is refuted.
+These claims are false: while minor side effects such as soreness, swelling, and fever are not uncommon, no large scale scientific study has found evidence of more serious reactions and the purported link to autism is refuted.